benlau/joplin-plugin-kanban/README.md

+> [!WARNING]
+> This plugin now is deprecated in favour of the YesYouKan plugin.
+More information here: https://github.com/joplin/plugin-kanban/issues/57

 # Joplin Kanban Plugin

 This a plugin for the note taking app [Joplin](https://joplinapp.org/), which adds a flexible kanban board view for your notes, to help you organize your tasks.